gregzaal/avc-wiki/commands.md

 * [alias](/commands/alias) - Set an alias for a game name.
 * [aliases](/commands/aliases) - List all the game name aliases you've set.
 * [asip](/commands/asip) - Assume offline/no-status users are playing the same game.
-* [category](/en/commands/category) - Change the category for secondaries from a certain primary.
 * [create](/commands/create) - Create a new primary channel.
 * [dcnf](/commands/dcnf) - Disable "command not found" errors.
 * [defaultlimit](/commands/defaultlimit) - Set the default user limit for secondaries from a certain primary.